You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube

 - External: Traffic from websites and apps that embed or link to videos from your channel.

 - Suggested videos: Traffic from suggestions that show next to or after other videos and from links in video descriptions.
 These videos could be your own videos or someone else's.

 - Playlists: Traffic from the most-watched playlists that include your videos.

 - Impressions and how they led to watch time: How many times your video's thumbnails were shown to viewers on YouTube (impressions), how often those thumbnails resulted in a view (click-through rate) and how those views ultimately led to watch time.

 - Bell notifications sent: The number of bell notifications sent to subscribers who get notifications from your channel.

 - YouTube Search: Traffic from search terms that brought viewers to your content.

 - Audience retention: How different moments of your video held viewers' attention.
 You can also use typical retention to compare your 10 latest videos of similar length.

 - Likes (vs dislikes): How viewers feel about your video.

 - End screen element click rate: How often your viewers clicked an end screen element.

 - Top tagged products: Products that you have tagged in your video that received the highest engagement.

 - Videos growing your audience: Your audience's online activity across your channel.
-Data is based on your new viewers across all devices in the last 90 days.
+Data is based on your new viewers across all devices in the past 90 days.

 - When your viewers are on YouTube: Your audience's online activity across your channel and all of YouTube.
-Data is based on your viewers across all devices in the last 28 days.
+Data is based on your viewers across all devices in the past 28 days.

 - Subscriber bell notifications: How many of your subscribers get all notifications from your channel.
 The tab also shows how many can actually get those notifications based on their YouTube and device settings.